 Over five episodes, the Bridging the Gap Podcast features conversations with several VIB sound and music creatives on topics related to DAW accessibility.
 Guests from the podcast speak with James Cunningham, sharing their perspectives in this live panel discussion.

-Jason Dasent, Andre Loius and Scott Chesworth are VIB sound creatives who are experts in their DAW of choice.
-They will demonstrate accessible workflows in Pro Tools, Logic and Reaper.
-Andre will also demonstrate Native Instruments’ Komplete Kontrol with Native Access.
+Jason Dasent, Andre Loius, Scott Chesworth and Bryan Matthews are VIB sound creatives, well-versed in their DAW of choice.
+They will demonstrate accessible workflows in Pro Tools, Logic, Reaper and GarageBand for iOS.
+Andre will also demonstrate Native Instruments Komplete Kontrol with Native Access.

 In this relaxed, guided workshop, we will use physical materials to build low-fidelity prototypes of possible new (or old) technologies that may improve VIB DAW access.

 In this keynote Chi will talk about the motivation behind Flo Tools as well as provide background of the development process.
 He will also highlight the Assistive Music Technology Lab at Berklee College of Music, which allows visually impaired students to thrive at Berklee, and share how the lab contributes to the broader accessible music technology field.
 Lastly, he’ll share his thoughts on future directions for accessible music technology and how the industry could do better to meet the needs of visually impaired musicians.

 5:30 pm – Music Technology Industry Panel Discussion.